Monkayo: History

 Monkayo belonged to the northern hinterland of what is now called Davao de Oro.
 It was occupied by Lumad groups such as the Mandaya, Manobo, Mansaka, Manguangan and Dibabawon people who dwelt on primitive life and lived by hunting, fishing and crude method of farming (Kaingin) long before the Spanish conquistadors penetrated deep in Mindanao in the middle part of the 19th century.
 These different tribes or groups, each had a bagani as head or chief.
 They wore clothing and armed with bladed weapons and bows and arrows, they sang hymns called Tudom and long narrative songs called Owaging they danced and held rituals, feasted and chewed beetle nuts.
 Nevertheless, when Spanish missionaries came, these natives changed their lives and attitudes and eventually receptive to Christian teachings and ultimately embraced Christianity.
 Today, this municipality still has Mandaya, Dibabawon, Manguangan and Manobo, other tribes have transferred to other places.

-Monkayo became a Municipality District in 1917.
+Monkayo became a Municipal District in 1917.
 The position given to the highest official was District President.
 The first one appointed to the position was Adolfo Mongado, the first Mandayan educator who served from 1917 to 1925.
 The other prominent leaders who held the same position were : Ignacio Cervantes – 1926–1933; Ildefonso Labrador – 1934–1935; and Pedro Aroma – 1936–1937.
 The title of the position was changed to District Mayor in 1938 with the following officials: Jose Ibañez who served from 1938 to 1939, followed by Feliciano Cervantes who held the position from 1940 up to the end of the World War II.

 During the Second World War, Monkayo was made an important military outpost.
 The 81st Military Division under the command of Col. Kangleon was established in the Poblacion and was named Camp Kalaw.

-On September 4, 1954, Monkayo became a separate district and founded as a Municipality by virtue of a Presidential Executive Order No. 65 by then President Ramon Magsaysay of the Republic of the Philippines.
+On September 4, 1954, Monkayo became a separate municipality by virtue of a Presidential Executive Order No. 65 by then President Ramon Magsaysay of the Republic of the Philippines.
 The first mayor was Angelo Ortiz (Sept.
 1954–Oct.
 1955), who also was responsible for making Monkayo an independent municipality.
 Alejandro Peñaranda (Nov.
 1955-Dec.
 1955) was the shortest reigning mayor for only one month, the next appointed mayor who donated portion of his land which became part of the Municipal Town Site.
 He was followed by Severino Lacson (Jan.
 1956-Nov.
 1964), Jose T. Amacio (Nov.
 1964-Mar.
 1972), and Anastacio C. Basañes.
 After the EDSA Revolution, Mayor Anastacio Basañes was succeeded by Constantino Alcaraz (April 1986 – 1992) as Officer In-Charge by virtue of the Freedom Constitution implemented under President Corazon Aquino.
 He was succeeded by Rizal G. Gentugaya, and Avelino T. Cabag (1998 to 2001).